petergilani/blog/about.md

 ### More Information

-My name is Peter Gilani, and I am currently a Senior Network Security Architect at Rackspace where I have worked in the Network Security Team since I joined as a Network Security Administrator in 2010.
+My name is Peter Gilani, and I am currently a Senior Network Security Architect at Rackspace where I have worked in the Network Security Team since I joined at the start of 2010.
 My main focus for the last few years has been multicloud connectivity architecture.

 Prior to Rackspace, I was a Pre-sales Networking Specialist and then a Service Desk Engineer for two other Cisco Partners.